p0nk0/tictactoe/README.md

 ```

 > "opam" (OCaml's package manager) can be a bit weird at times, so please raise
-> your hand if `dune build` does not work afterward.
+> your hand/reach out for a TA if `dune build` does not work afterward.

 ## Directory Layout